There are two ways you can apply for a mortgage after your first year of trading. The fast, savvy way or the slow, painful approach.

 Mortgages for the self-employed are becoming more accessible

 True.
-Financiers will never again exhibit the nonchalance displayed before the credit crunch.
+Financiers will never exhibit the nonchalance they displayed before Responsible Lending kicked in.
 Too many commentators cited their attitude to risk as a major cause of economic meltdown for that.

 But today, mortgage lenders are lowering barriers to entry for self-employed people.
 That’s whether you’re a sole trader, limited company contractor or an established business.